ObolNetwork/obol-docs/docs/faq/general.md

 A validator is a node that participates in the consensus process by verifying transactions and creating new blocks.
 Multiple validators can run from the same node.

-A cluster is a group of nodes that act together as one or several validators, which allows for a more efficient use of resources, reduces operational costs, and provides better reliability and fault tolerance.
+A cluster is a group of nodes that act together as one or several validators which allows for a more efficient use of resources, reduces operational costs, and provides better reliability and fault tolerance.

 ### Can I migrate an existing Charon node to a new machine?